Getting to Root Causes, Fast!

 The 5 whys tool can be used by individuals but it’s probably best used as a team problem solving tool.
 When a problem or issue has occurred a team session could help get to the cause of the problem.
 The benefit of a team approach is that you can involve the people who probably know most about the situation you’re investigating.

-Use a flip chart to gather the group’s ideas:
+Once you’ve got your team together, use a flip chart to gather the group’s ideas.
+Lead the way by:

 Summarise and clarify as you go to ensure that each possible reason is understood.
 Identify other evidence and data or information collection techniques which could confirm or eliminate the proposed cause of the problem.